The Polish Colony in Harbin, Manchuria

 Appeal for information

-If you notice any errors in this article, or have new information and/or images that I might be able to include here, I will be grateful if you could let me know.
+If you notice any errors in this article or have new information and/or images that I can include, I would be grateful if you let me know.
 My contact page is here.

 This post is copyright © South Coast View.